Glendalough ... the monastic “Valley of the Two Lakes” (Photograph: Patrick Comerford, 2009)

 Celtic Daily Prayer from the Northumbria Community (London: Harper Collins, 2000) … an introduction to daily prayer drawing on resources from the “Celtic Church” throughout these islands, with good notes and introductions to further resources.

 Elizabeth Culling, What is Celtic Christianity?
 (Nottingham: Grove Books, Grove Series No 45).

 The Iona Community Worship Book (Glasgow: Wild Goose, 1994 ed).

 Lemuel J. Hopkins-James, The Celtic Gospels, their story and their text (Oxford: OUP, 1934/2001) … Hopkins-James transcribed the Book of Chad in 1934.

 Mary Keaney, Celtic Heritage Saints (Dublin: Veritas, 1998) … introduces us to scholars, adventurous sailors, saints who get their heads chopped off, friends and enemies of kings.
 Good for using in schools, Sunday schools, and with confirmation classes.

-Diana Leatham, They Built on Rock (Hodder & Stoughton).
+Diana Leatham, They Built on Rock (London: Hodder & Stoughton).
 This book tells the stories of the Celtic saints who maintained their faith during the Dark Ages.
 The people profiled include Saint Cuthbert, Saint Ninian, Saint David and Saint Columba.

-James P. Mackey, An introduction to Celtic Christianity (Edinburgh T&T Clark, 1995 ed).
-A well-edited collection of essays by 14 of the best experts on Celtic Christianity, including mission, liturgy, prayers, hymns and the arts.
+James P. Mackey, An introduction to Celtic Christianity (Edinburgh: T&T Clark, 1995 ed) … a collection of essays by 14 of the best experts on Celtic Christianity, including mission, liturgy, prayers, hymns and the arts.

 Caitlín Matthews, Celtic Devotional: daily prayers and blessings (Dublin: Gill & Macmillan, 1996/2004).